prakharjadaun/DSA/README.md

 - Minimum number of subsets with distinct elements
 - Remove minimum number of elements such that no common element exist in both array.
 - Count items common to both the lists but with different prices.
+- Ransom Note : check whether string 1 can be constructed from string 2

 <h2 align="center"><b>Stack</b></h2>